jjdelacruz1/Phase1Project/README.md

 - Browse through top happy hour results
 - Swipe through interactive map that marks the location for each result
 - Click results to learn more about the business via Yelp
-- Easter egg if you are under 21 :wink:
+- Find the easter egg!
+May be easier if you're under 21 :wink:

 **Languages Used**
 - HTML